Big Show: WWF Champion (1999–2003)

 In October, Big Show was traded to the SmackDown! brand, immediately challenging Brock Lesnar for the WWE Championship, which he won at Survivor Series on November 17, ending Lesnar's undefeated streak with help from Paul Heyman.
-He lost the title to Angle at Armageddon on December 15.
-At Royal Rumble on January 19, 2003, Big Show lost a Royal Rumble qualifying match to Lesnar.
-He then began feuding with The Undertaker after Big Show threw him off the stage, injuring his neck.
-Big Show lost to The Undertaker on February 23 at No Way Out and teamed with A-Train in a loss to Undertaker at WrestleMania XIX on March 30.
+Big Show lost the title to Angle at Armageddon on December 15.
+At the Royal Rumble on January 19, 2003, Big Show lost a Royal Rumble qualifying match to Lesnar.
+Big Show then began feuding with The Undertaker after Big Show threw him off the stage, injuring his neck.
+Big Show lost to The Undertaker on February 23 at No Way Out and teamed with A-Train in a loss to The Undertaker at WrestleMania XIX on March 30.
 After defeating Rey Mysterio on April 27 at Backlash, Big Show renewed his feud with Lesnar, but failed to win the WWE Championship in a stretcher match at Judgment Day on May 18.
 In a title rematch on the June 12 episode of SmackDown!, Lesnar superplexed Big Show off the ropes and the ring imploded.
 On the June 26 episode of SmackDown!, Big Show, Shelton Benjamin and Charlie Haas defeated Mr. America (a disguised Hulk Hogan), Lesnar and Angle when Big Show pinned Mr. America, which was Hogan's last appearance as Mr. America.
-He again failed to win the title in a triple threat match at Vengeance on July 27.
+Big Show again failed to win the WWE Championship in a triple threat match at Vengeance on July 27.